 Japan seems to take all the glory when it comes to blossom season or Sakura as they call it.
-Yet South Korea and China also boast incredible displays of pink, white and purple blossoms.
+Whilst there are many amazing places to see Sakura in Japan, South Korea and China also boast incredible displays of pink, white and purple blossoms.
 I took many pictures in the spring whilst we were in Shanghai.
 I believe I was slightly obsessed with finding blossoms in every location we visited.
 Well here is a collection of our best shots along with where we found these blossoms and when!
 Hope this article convinces you to visit China in springtime!

 Spring and Autumn are the best times to visit China in my opinion.
 Autumn offers slightly cooler days and the trees turn orange.
 Whereas in Spring Shanghai is getting ready to be rid of their winter layers and look forward to longer and warmer days.
 This season also offers many sighting of blossoms!
 I did not know much about blossoms or even when the optimum time for blossoms is.
 Turns out it is incredibly difficult to predict as different varieties come out at different times depending on how warm and sunny it has been.
 Luckily, you never had to look far to stumble across a vision of pink or white petals.